 The church together with the chapel standing next to the temple, founded in 1440 – 1441 bishop Zbigniew Oleśnicki, as a votive thanksgiving for the bishopric of Cracow.
 Piotrawin was also known from the Middle Ages as a pilgrimage center associated with the miracle of the resurrection of the knight Peter Strzemieńczyk, which in 1079 St. Stanisław was to make here.
 The church was renovated several times, among others in the nineteenth century and after the Second World War.
 In 1869 the sacristy was added to the chancel from the south and the porch from the west.
 Fortunately, they are both harmonized with the style of the church.
 The temple and interior were not changed much.

-Next to the church stands a chapel erected simultaneously with it.
-It is gothic, made of brick with a flemish bond on a rectangular plan, orientated.
-Outside, its corners are covered with buttresses.
-The chapel has rib vault with with bosses with the Dębno coats of arms.
+Next to the church, a chapel was erected around the mid-15th century.
+It was built as a Gothic, brick building with a Flemish layout on a rectangular plan, orientated.
+Outside, its corners are framed by double-step buttresses.
+The vault in the chapel received a cross-rib form with a boss of the Dębno coat of arms.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.